 - Don't rest your MacBook on your bed while you're using it – duvets aren't great for heat distribution

 Checking the temperature

-Through the macOS 'Activity Monitor' you can get an idea of which processes are impacting your notebook's CPU, GPU, energy, disk, memory, and network usage.
-You can find this tool by clicking on 'Finder' in the Mac dock, then choosing 'Go' > 'Utilities', then choosing 'Activity Monitor'.
+Through the macOS Activity Monitor you can get an idea of which processes are impacting your MacBook's CPU, GPU, energy, disk, memory, and network usage.
+You can find this tool by clicking on Finder in the Mac dock, then choosing Go > Utilities, then choosing Activity Monitor.
 However, there's no way to find the actual current temperature using the tool.

 For a more advanced tool, consider iStat Menus.
 The app puts a broad range of information on the menu bar, including a CPU monitor, GPU, memory, network usage, disk gauge, and more.
 TG Pro and iStatistica are also worth considering.

 With typical use, your MacBook should maintain optimal temperatures.
 If it doesn't, refer to the tips above to check your setup and see how you MacBook is running, and if in doubt, contact Apple support.
 And there you have it – you now know how to check your MacBook's temperature – pretty easy, huh?

 Sign up for Black Friday email alerts!

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.

 Bryan M. Wolfe is a staff writer at TechRadar, iMore, and wherever Future can use him.
 Though his passion is Apple-based products, he doesn't have a problem using Windows and Android.
 Bryan's a single father of a 15-year-old daughter and a puppy, Isabelle.
 Thanks for reading!